Status: Closed (View Workflow)

 Introduced in Version:7.01

 Support reference count:117

 Bug Fix Policy:

-Current Status:Atlassian Update – 12 Dec 2019 Hi everyone, We have just started working on fixing the issue.
-We have taken into account different expectations about the behaviour of the Velocity Report and decided to make it configurable - user will be able to choose whether their Velocity Report should include sprints related to other boards or not.
-At the moment we can not provide any estimate for the delivery date nor declare the versions in which the fix will be included.
-We will continue to watch this issue for further updates, so please feel free to share your thoughts in the comments.
+Current Status:Atlassian Update – 27 January 2020 Hi everyone, We have just finished working on fixing the issue.
+We took into account different expectations about the behaviour of the Velocity Report and decided to make it configurable per board - user will be able to choose whether their Velocity Report should include sprints related to other boards or not.
+Also, issues moved between projects will no longer contain closed sprints from the previous projects.
+Fix will be included into Jira Software 8.8.0.
+We will continue to watch this issue, so please feel free to share your thoughts and feedback on the solution in the comments.
 Thank you, Jira Server Bug Fix Team

 Velocity Report includes Sprints from other Boards.